Archer family: Basil Archer (1841–1923)

 Basil Archer was the eldest son of Edward Archer (1793–1879).
 He settled at the estate of Woodside in partnership with his brother Daniel, but brought out his brothers share, going on to additionally purchase the properties of Iveridge, Melrose and Inglewood during his lifetime.
 He was a Methodist lay leader for his local church for 52 years, as well as serving as a member of Longford Municipal Council for 25 years and was briefly a member of the House of Assembly 1871–1872 for Ringwood (modern Cressy).
 He died of heart failure suddenly while visiting Adelaide.

+Frank Archer

+Fifth son of Edward Archer (1793–1879).
+Born 1846.
+Married Margery Johnson.
+He was educated at Horton College.
+He was member of the Dorset Road Trust, and Justice of the Peace.
+He purchased the estates of Burnside, Landfall and Lauriston.
+He represented the electorate of Selby from 1983-1902 in the House of Assembly.
+He died in office in 1902.
+He had six sons - including Gerald Edward, Charles and Evelyn.

 Fourth Generation

 Thomas Archer III (1840–1890)

 The only son of Thomas Archer II, Thomas Archer III was born in 1840 – 4 years before his father died of scarlet fever.
 He was a state magistrate for 24 years.
 He died in 1890 at the Blenheim Hotel, Longford, leaving a wife, three sons and three daughters.
 The eldest, Thomas Archer IV, inherited Woolmers.
 His wife, Louisa Kate, died in 1908 in St Kilda, Victoria.